salkinium/blog/_posts/modm-delay/2021-07-05-modm-delay.md

 The delay implementation on other devices has the same problem, however, since the loop takes 3-4 cycles the error is much smaller.
 For example, the 3-cycle loop on the STM32G4 running at a comparable 170MHz takes ~17.6ns (=3ns/170MHz) ≈ 18ns per loop, which is an error of just ~2%.
 In contrast, the 4-cycle loop on the 64MHz STM32F1 takes 62.5ns (=4ns/64MHz) ≈ 63ns with an error of ~1%.

 It becomes clear that the subtraction spreads the rounding error over 3-4 cycles which essentially functions as a fractional integer division.
 So an easy fix for the 1-cycle loop error on the STM32F7 is to lengthen the loop with some NOPs to reduce the overall error at the cost of resolution.
-I will leave this for a future self to solve though.
+I will leave this for a future self to test though.

 <img invertible src="ns_high_detail.svg"/>

 A detailed version of nanosecond delay graph at high frequencies from 0ns to 1000ns shows the same properties as the boot frequency graph, however with much smaller minimal delays and stepping.
-Note the non-linear STM32F7 delay curve.

 <img invertible src="us_boot.svg"/>

-For completeness we've also measured microsecond delay from 0us to 1000us at both boot and high frequency.
-The results are very accurate with a minimum delay of 1us on all devices and show no signifant error due to our fractional frequency encoding.
+For completeness we've also measured microsecond delay from 0us to 1000us at both boot frequency.
+The results have almost no error over time due to our fractional frequency encoding, however, we don't compensate for calling overhead for the non-DWT implementation, therefore ARMv6-M devices have an slight offset error.
+In future this could be improved if required.

+The microsecond delay measurements at high frequency shows no errors at all and are therefore omitted.

 # Conclusion